New Boathouse/Hains Park Improvement Project

 Check here for news and information regarding progress on this very exciting project!

 OLRA is pleased to offer rowing programs for athletes of all ages, experience and ability.
 Rowing is one of the fastest growing sports in the country, and for good reason!
 For decades, OLRA/Blood Street Sculls has been hosting rowing programs on Rogers Lake in Old Lyme, CT.

 For information about the Lyme-Old Lyme High School Spring Season, please click here or use the link above.
-For Blood Street Sculls programs from Learn-to-Row to junior and masters competitive programs, see the new registration tab to the right which will allow you to sign-up online.
+For Blood Street Sculls programs from Learn-to-Row to junior and masters competitive programs, select the appropriate season under the Programs tab.

 Highlights of the Blood Street Sculls programs are provided below:

 This program is open to junior athletes (grades 9-12 only) with prior rowing experience who do not have crew available at their high schools.
 The program is limited to 15 athletes.
 The 2014 spring session begins on Wednesday April 2 and runs through the end of May.
 Practices will be Monday, Wednesday and Friday, beginning at 5pm.
 Rowers will have the opportunity to train and compete in sweep and sculling boats.

 Our summer juniors actively train and race for a six week period, starting towards the end of June.
 Coached practice is Monday through Friday from 6:00-8:00AM to keep our athletes’ work interruptions to a minimum and take advantage of the best lake conditions!
 The focus is on development towards competitive excellence on the water and off, from equipment care and rigging to adherence to a race plan.
 Rowers will have the opportunity to train and race in a combination of sweep and sculling boats.